terraref/documentation/existing_data_standards.md

 </small>

 ### Extensible Observation Ontology (OBOE)

-Cited in Kattge et al (2011) as an example of an ontology used in ecology and environmental sciences to represent measurements and observations.
+Cited in Kattge et al (2011) as an example of an ontology used in ecology and environmental sciences to represent measurements and observation.
 However, the CRO may be better suited for TERRA-REF.

 *See also:*
 <small>